16francej/16francej.github.io/_posts/2015-5-28-Robocode-Bot-AI.md

 ---
 layout: post
-title: "Making a Bot AI For the Competition: Robocode"
+title: "Making a Bot AI for the Competition: Robocode"
 date: 2015-5-28
 ---